 Monitoring and Testing During Shock Process

-Use a reliable digital test kit or test strips that read high chlorine levels accurately.
-The Taylor K-2006C kit can measure up to 20 ppm FC, making it ideal for shock monitoring.
+Use a reliable test kit or test strips that read high chlorine levels accurately.
+The Taylor K-2006C drop-count titration kit can accurately measure high FC levels (up to 20 ppm direct reading, higher with dilution), making it ideal for shock monitoring.
 Test every few hours initially, as FC levels will drop rapidly at first.

 Watch for these signs that shocking is working: